orchestron-orchestrator/sorespo/README.md

 - edit code
 - in test/quicklab: `(cd ../../ && make build ) && make copy run-and-configure` and see the code run interactively

+## Running in dev container

+This repository includes a [Development Container](https://containers.dev) configuration.
+The container image includes everything you need to get started, apart from the licensed containerized router images.
+Use VS Code to open this project and it will detect the dev container configuration automatically.

+There are two flavors of the container:

+1. *docker-outside-of-docker*: This is the default for local development. containerlab and other tools will run inside the dev container and will use the hosts Docker daemon for new containers.
+This means your dev container is a sibling to the testenv containers and you can also interact with the new containers from your host OS.
+2. *docker-in-docker*: This is the default for Codespaces.
+The dev container runs its own nested Docker daemon so the containers you start for testenvs are only visible to the dev container.

+If you're using GitHub Codespaces, use the *docker-in-docker* flavor.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/orchestron-orchestrator/respnet/tree/notconf?quickstart=1&devcontainer_path=.devcontainer%2Fdocker-in-docker%2Fdevcontainer.json)

 ## Running on ARM64 (and Apple silicon)